 Once the corresponding setup package (.msi or .msp) file isn’t found, Windows prompts the error “The installation source for this product is not available.
 Verify that source exists and that you can access it.”

-Issues with the Installer Folder
+Common issues with the Installer folder

 However, you may find that the Installer directory grows and consumes a massive amount of hard disk space.
 This phenomenon often occurs and it can be seen in many forums or communities.
 Well, here is a true example.